המוסד למען קדושת חיי אדם

 Sarah represents the highest level of Jewish womanhood.
 Dedicated and loyal to God first, then her husband and children, community and posterity, we can emulate her example with confidence.

 Sarah has a full and rewarding life.
 She introduces many pagan women to God.
 She maintains a holy home and models virtuousness.
 Daily reminders of God’s presence in her life sustain her faith through 50 years of barrenness.
-God then blesses her with renewed youth and she becomes pregnant and gives birth to Isaac, delighting in her role as mother to a son and a future nation.
-Sarah’s close relationship with God bestows upon her the gift of prophecy, giving her the wisdom and courage to protect and nurture Isaac’s growth and development.
-She prepares him well for a successful home and marriage.
-She passes with a full heart and a peaceful soul, knowing she fulfilled her Divine destiny.
+God then blesses her with renewed youth and she becomes pregnant and gives birth to Isaac, She delights in her role as mother to a son and a future nation.

 Our Haftarah portion, Melachim I (I Kings) 1:1-31, spotlights the sibling rivalry between sons of an aging King David.
 The King wants Solomon to sit on the throne, while Adoniahu attempts to seat himself.
 Just as Sarah protects Isaac from the threat that Ishmael poses, Bet Sheva protects Solomon from the threat that Adoniahu poses.
 Divine destiny is fulfilled.